Managing a Healthcare Worker’s ADA Request for Accommodation: 5 Steps

 Discover More Ways to Build an Inclusive Work Environment

-Responding to an ADA request is one of many ways to build a culture of inclusivity at your facility.
+Responding to an ADA request for accommodation is one of many ways to build a culture of inclusivity at your facility.
 Sign up for IntelyCare’s free newsletter today to receive even more helpful tips and insights that can help you support your healthcare staff.

 Legal Disclaimer: This article contains general legal information, but it is not intended to constitute professional legal advice for any particular situation and should not be relied on as professional legal advice.
 Any references to the law may not be current as laws regularly change through updates in legislation, regulation, and case law at the federal and state level.
 Nothing in this article should be interpreted as creating an attorney-client relationship.
 If you have legal questions, you should seek the advice of an attorney licensed to practice in your jurisdiction.